gobeyondidentity/developer-docs/guides/integrate-wordpress.md

 Before continuing, make sure that the following prerequisites have been met:
   * Ensure that you have a live Wordpress site running and administrator privileges to install and configure a plugin
-  * Access to a Beyond Identity tenant
+  * Access to a Beyond Identity tenant and its admin console

 ## Set up Beyond Identity as an Identity Provider